chtoucas/Narvalo.NET/docs/issues.md

 - Review `ThrowIfNoPresenterBound`, `Load` event, `PresenterBinder.Release`.

 Next:
+- Can it be a .NET Standard library.
 - Application Controller and Navigator.
 - Review the use of custom presenter types per platform prevents the reuse of presenters across different platforms.
 Maybe is it a necessary evil?